DougieK74/Truck-Manager/README.md

-# Truck Load Optimization Prototype
+# Advanced Truck Load Optimization App

-This is a prototype logistics app built using Streamlit.
-It allows users to:
+This Streamlit app allows logistics companies to:

-- Enter shipment details (size, weight, destination)
+- Enter shipment details including start and end cities, size, weight, and hazmat status
+- Automatically calculate the driving distance between cities using OpenRouteService
+- Estimate fuel and wage costs based on user-defined parameters
+- Apply a custom profit margin and view total cost estimates
-- Visualize how shipments fit in a 50ft x 8ft flatbed truck
+- Visualize how freight is arranged inside a 50 ft x 8 ft truck
-- Check for overweight loads
-- View estimated remaining capacity

 ## How to Run Locally

-1. Clone this repository or download the files
-2. Install dependencies:
+1. Install required packages:
 ```bash
 pip install -r requirements.txt
 ```

-3. Run the Streamlit app:
+2. Run the app:
 ```bash
 streamlit run app.py
 ```

-## Features
+## OpenRouteService API Key

+To use the routing feature, you'll need a free OpenRouteService API key from https://openrouteservice.org/dev/#/signup.

+This version includes your pre-configured API key, but you can replace it in `app.py` for security.

+## Deploy to Streamlit Cloud

+1. Upload the following files to a public GitHub repo:
+   - app.py
-- Interactive shipment form
+   - requirements.txt
-- Load optimization visualization (top-down truck layout)
-- Simple truck capacity tracking

-This is a basic MVP to demonstrate logistics optimization potential.
-Ideal for development of AI-powered load sharing and carbon-saving features in future versions.
+   - README.md (optional)

+2. Go to https://streamlit.io/cloud and deploy from your GitHub repo.